Creating the Poster

 Brownsville Bred writer and director Elaine Del Valle has been a fan of artist Tim Okamura since seeing his work exhibited at Art Basel.
 Del Valle felt a deep connection to Okamura's art, saying it stirred childhood memories and captured urban female strength.

-The connection she felt between Okamura's aesthetic and the story that she set out to tell in Brownsville Bred, emboldened the filmmaker to reach out.
+The connection between Okamura's aesthetic and the story she set out to tell in Brownsville Bred emboldened the filmmaker to reach out.

-The artists immediately found SYNERGY, and the result is the extraordinary Brownsville Bred Poster!
+The artists immediately found SYNERGY, resulting in the extraordinary Brownsville Bred Poster!

-Okamura's work investigates identity, the urban environment, metaphor and cultural iconography through painting.
+Through painting, Okamura's work investigates identity, the urban environment, metaphor, and cultural iconography.

-Okamura's work is featured on the cover of TIME and Washington Post magazines.
-He was featured at the Art Director's Club in New York and had a solo show at National Arts Club alongside the works of Romare Bearden in 2014.
-In 2015, the White House garnered him with invitation and commendation, in honor of artists whose work addresses issues of social justice.
-His work was included in a traveling exhibition by the Smithsonian National Portrait Gallery in 2016 and most recently several of Okamura's works were featured prominently in the "Still I Rise" exhibition at the Massachusetts Museum of Contemporary Art in 2020.
+Okamura's work is featured on TIME and Washington Post magazine cover.
+He was featured at the Art Director's Club in New York and had a solo show at the National Arts Club alongside the works of Romare Bearden in 2014.
+In 2015, the White House invited him.
+It made him a commendation in honor of artists whose work addresses social justice issues.
+His work was included in a traveling exhibition by the Smithsonian National Portrait Gallery in 2016.
+Most recently, several of Okamura's works were featured prominently in the "Still I Rise" exhibition at the Massachusetts Museum of Contemporary Art in 2020.